TITLE: Human Resources Analyst

-- Initiating the review and analysis of information and making recommendations on system and process changes.
+- Initiates the review and analysis of information and makes recommendations on system and process changes.

-- Performing data extracts, generating reports, and compiling information for collective bargaining purposes in support of management.
+- Performs data extracts, generates reports, and compiles information for collective bargaining purposes in support of management.

 Positions assigned to Compensation may also be responsible for:

-- Preparing job classification reports and recommends appropriate grade level for positions within the organization.
+- Prepares job classification reports and recommends appropriate grade level for positions within the organization.

-- Evaluating new jobs and job classification requests, which includes conducting market studies.
+- Evaluates new jobs and job classification requests, which includes conducting market studies.

 Bachelor's Degree in Business Administration or a related field.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
 Two year of professional level experience in applicable human resources area.